arielamaral/vita3k_ES-DE/README.md

 ## Usage

-1. Make sure you have the `psvita.xlsx` file with the desired game names and IDs.
+1. Ensure that when filling out the spreadsheet, the names and IDs are entered correctly.
+For example:
+    - Name: God of War Collection
+    - ID: PCSA00126

 2. Run the provided Python script.
 3. The `.psvita` files will be generated in the specified directory.
 4. Copy and paste these files into the PSVITA ROMs folder of the ES-DE Frontend or the Beacon Frontend on Android.